mn5mal/indirect-syscall/README.md

 <br />

-   The (BYTE*) cast treats the function pointer as an array of bytes, letting us read the function's raw machine code byte-by-byte.
+    I chose to locate it dynamically by scanning for the 0F 05 byte sequence, which is the machine code for the syscall instruction in 64-bit Windows.
+Alternatively, you can add 0x12 to the function's starting address to reach the same instruction, as that is a common static offset in modern ntdll.dll.The (BYTE*) cast treats the function pointer as an array of bytes, letting us read the function's raw machine code byte-by-byte.
 The syscall number for NtCreateFile is embedded within its implementation in ntdll.dll.
 On modern 64-bit Windows, this value is typically stored starting at the 5th byte (index [4]) of the function's prologue.<br />
     ```wNtCreateFile = ((BYTE*)pNtCreateFile)[4];```<br />

    The syscall stub (actual system call instruction) is some bytes further into the function.<br />